dotfurther/OpenDiscoverSDK/SdkExamples/WCF/README.md

 Copyright © 2019-2020 dotFurther Inc. All rights reserved.

-## The projects contained in this directory show case the use of the Open Discover SDK API in a WCF service.
+## The SDK example C# projects contained in this directory show case the use of the Open Discover SDK API in a WCF service.

-### WCF Example Projects:
+### WCF C# Example Projects:
 - **Service Clients\SdkAPIWinFormClient.csproj:** A Winform UI that starts and connects to the console application hosted WCF service and uses that service to extract document content.
 This test UI will display a dialog to connect to the console app hosted service.
   After connected, use the File menu to open a document that you which to extract content from.
 The UI will then display the extracted